A Lagrangian Perspective on the Growth of Midlatitude Storms: Summary

-The nonlinear response of MS to high EGR is further investigated by breaking down MS into the contributions from the Lagrangian Growth Rate (LGR) and GT.
-The LGR increases linearly with EGR (Fig.~\ref{fig:prop_corr}b,f), affirming that the growth rate predicted by linear baroclinic instability models aligns well with the observed Lagrangian growth.
-However, the LGR of anticyclones exhibited a slower increase than cyclones, showing that the different phases of the baroclinic wave grow at different rates.
-Furthermore, the GT is found to decrease with EGR (Fig.~\ref{fig:prop_corr}c,g).
-This implies that the linear increase in MS for most values of EGR is due to the rapid increase in LGR, while the decrease for extreme EGR, observed for cyclones, results from the nonlinearity introduced by the reduction in GT.
-The magnitudes of the linear and nonlinear terms are estimated through regression analysis of EGR on LGR and GT, and we propose a nonlinear correction to the classical connection between EGR and baroclinic activity based on the insights obtained from the Lagrangian perspective (Eq.~\ref{eq:MS cyclones},\ref{eq:MS anti}).
+To explain this nonlinearity, MI is decomposed into Lagrangian Growth Rate (LGR) and Growth Time (GT).
+LGR increases monotonically with baroclinicity (Fig.~\ref{fig:prop_corr}b,e), confirming that the growth rate predicted by linear baroclinic instability models aligns with observed Lagrangian growth.
+However, GT decreases with baroclinicity (Fig.~\ref{fig:prop_corr}c,f), indicating that the linear increase in MI at most baroclinicity values is driven by the rapid rise in LGR, while the MI decline at extreme baroclinicity for cyclones results from nonlinear effects due to GT reduction.
+Based on these empirical results, the magnitudes of the linear and nonlinear terms are estimated, leading to a nonlinear correction to the classical relationship between baroclinicity and storms' activity (Eqs.~\ref{eq:Gr cyclones} \& \ref{eq:Gr anti}).